NDIS AUDIT FAQS

 The NDIS Practice Standards are the standards against which NDIS providers are audited, with different ‘Modules’ to encompass the variety of services provided.
 The Standards reflect the NDIS Quality and Safeguarding Framework, and the laws with which providers must comply.

 The NDIS Practice Standards are the basis of provider self-assessments and audits.
 The Standards express the NDIS objectives as ‘outcomes’; providers are responsible for how those outcomes are achieved.
-Note, however, that the Standards mention neither specific laws and regulations nor specific techniques for managing compliance.
+Note, however, that the Standards rarely mention specific laws or regulations.
+And, apart from mentioning Quality Management, they don’t stipulate specific techniques for managing compliance.
 For example, the Standards simply state:

 “A quality management system is maintained that is relevant and proportionate to the size and scale of the provider and the scope and complexity of the supports delivered.
 The system defines how to meet the requirements of legislation and these standards.
 The system is reviewed and updated as required to improve support delivery.”

 Although providers are responsible for determining what that Quality Management System looks like, the community sector has developed techniques for managing Quality.
 Auditors expect to see these conventions used.
 So it’s important to understand what a Quality System is, and how it works.
 PQplus can help.

 Firstly, there’s no option.
 All NDIS providers must undergo audit as part of the registration (or registration renewal) process.
 (In Western Australia providers are assessed under the state-based approval process.
 In all other states providers are assessed against the NDIS Practice Standards).
 Audits ensure that services are delivered safely and consistently across Australia, and that’s why audits are conducted by ‘Approved Quality Auditors’.